German humour: Third Reich and Neo Nazi references

-The Third Reich, the Nazis, Adolf Hitler and the Neo Nazi scene are often parodied in German humour.
-Examples are Obersalzberg, a television sketch show, which parodies The Office and Adolf Hitler, portraying Hitler and the Nazis as incompetent, lazy and confused bureaucrats.
-Front Deutscher Äpfel is a satirical movement to criticise the Neo Nazi scene in Germany.
+Despite Germany being blamed for the Holocaust and World War II, jokes about Nazism and the Third Reich, and Adolf Hitler in particular, are nowadays a common theme in German humor and satire.
 Harald Schmidt, referring to and criticizing the importance of political correctness in Germany, suggested a Nazometer, a mock measurement device (and causing a minor scandal).
 The device allegedly will give alarms even for minor Nazi-specific formulations and politically incorrect wording.
+Other recent examples include the Adolf comics by Walter Moers, which satirically spoof Hitler, and the 2006 comedy film My Führer – The Really Truest Truth about Adolf Hitler, in which Hitler is played by Helge Schneider.